 Can I drink water at Kareri lake without filtration

 We would not recommend drinking from the lake per se.
-But there are numerous streams that feed the lake on the east end of the lake.
+But numerous streams feed the lake on the east end of the lake.
 These tiny streams provide drinkable water.
 We drank unfiltered water from these streams for three days without any ill effect.
-Still, we recommend carrying a portable water filter like Lifestraw ( read our complete review ) or Sawyer Mini.
+Still, we recommend carrying a portable water filter like Lifestraw or a Sawyer Mini.
 These filters weigh and cost next to nothing and ensure you are not debilitated by some stomach ailment.

 Do I need to carry water on this trek